shridharssg/NodeJs/Performance_Security.md

 - We await the response and log the data to the console.
 - If an error occurs, we catch it and log the error to the console.

-Axios takes care of:

-- Making the HTTP request
-- Handling the response data (in this case, JSON)
-- Providing error handling

 This is a simple example, but Axios can handle more complex scenarios, such as:

 - Posting data to an API